 Plastic or slick materials that can block holes or install into the ground are best since the toads will slide off easily and make entering your yard difficult.

 At night or during the early morning hours, try to check your yard or look ahead and scan the areas you are walking with your dog for any frogs.

 Remember, Cane Toads are nocturnal and will be seen once the sun has set, especially during hotter and humid weather conditions.

 From what I have researched and in asking my local pest control services technician, there aren’t any known deterrents on the market for you to buy and place around your yard, at least not in Hawai’i.

-In Florida, where Cane Toads are a huge problem, companies like PupDefense, sell an all-organic, non-toxic Cane Toad repellent.
+In Florida, where Cane Toads are a huge problem, companies like TOADAL Repellant have engineered a spray that specifically targets Cane Toads.

-I came across a few natural methods to deter Cane Toads that won’t harm your dogs and cause little to no damage to your yard.
+I came across a few natural methods to deter Cane Toads and cause little to no damage to your yard.

 The first method is a vinegar mix spray.
 According to Kauai Hawaii: A World to See Blog, mix one part white distilled vinegar and one part water and fill halfway into a spray bottle.